seenthattinker/demo/sredEligible.md

 in subsection 248(1) of the Act.
 An SR&ED project is defined as a project comprising a set of interrelated activities that:

-- collectively are necessary in attempting to achieve the specific [scientific or technological advancement](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#dvncmnt) defined for the project by overcoming [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty);
+- &ndash; collectively are necessary in attempting to achieve the specific [scientific or technological advancement](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#dvncmnt) defined for the project by overcoming [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty);
     and

-- are pursued through a [systematic investigation or search](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#systmnv) in a field of [science](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#scn)
+- &ndash; are pursued through a [systematic investigation or search](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#systmnv) in a field of [science](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#scn)